prempreetbrar/Auction/README.md

 ### If you are on MacOS/Linux

 1. Ensure you have gcc installed by writing ```gcc -v``` in the terminal; **Note: on MacOS, it may show the clang or clang++ compilation tools when you write this.
-That will also work.** If you don't have gcc, install gcc by writing
+If that is the case, you do NOT need to install gcc.** If you don't have gcc, install gcc by writing

 ```
 export HOMEBREW_NO_ANALYTICS=1